metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Good to see Russell running too, even on some designed quarterback runs.

 Nathanniel Hackett finally doing the right thing and benching Melvin Gordon.

+Demarri Mathis is a point of weakness in Denver's secondary.